thierrymoudiki/thierrymoudiki.github.io/_posts/2024-05-27-nnetsauce-MTS-R.md

 comments: true
 ---

 Keep in mind that there's no hyperparameter tuning in these examples.
 Hyperparameter tuning must be used in practice.
 Looking for `reticulate` and `rpy2` experts to discuss speedups for this R package (port from the stable Python version) installation and loading.
+There's still room for improvement in this R port, especially in terms of data structure (a data structure that would handle time series not as matrices) choices.

 ```python